 Here's a list of the editing tools Create currently offers.
 For more detailed instructions, screenshots and tips for a particular tool, follow the links below.

-- To add a title (text) to your video, click Title in the top left menu and drag and drop the desired title into the timeline.
+To add a title (text) to your video, click Text in the left menu, then select your preferred motion titles from the sidebar and drag and drop or click the + icon the desired title into the timeline.
 Click on the title clip to edit it.

-- To add a solid colour, or black or white, click Background in the top left menu and drag and drop the desired background into the timeline.
+To add a solid colour, or black or white, click graphics in the left menu, then on the sidebar select Backgrounds.
+Drag and drop the desired background into the timeline.

-- To exit your project and start a new one, simply click on the clipchampcreate logo in the top left of the screen.
-This will return you to your Projects Page.
+To exit your project and start a new one, simply click on the "Back to videos" button in the menu extended when you click on the button "C"on top left of the screen.
+This will return you to your Projects page.

-- You can reopen your project at any time by going to your Projects Page and clicking on its title or image (it should appear under the Projects heading).
+You can reopen your project at any time by going to your Projects Page and clicking on its title or image (it should appear under the Your Projects heading).

-Your project is automatically saved while you work so there is no need to save your project before exiting.
+Your project is automatically saved while you work so there is no need to save it before exiting.

 Why?
-Because Create doesn't upload your videos anywhere, instead it saves them in your browser cache on your computer.
+Because Create doesn't upload your videos anywhere, instead it processes them in Chrome locally on your computer.
 This unique technology makes it fast and private.
-However, if your cache is emptied, you may be asked to relink your files – so don't delete the originals!
+However, from time to time you may be asked to relink your files – so don't delete the originals!